NicolasDuquesne2/table_library_react/README.md

 ## 2. Project installation

-Type "npm i tablelibreact" in a terminal
+Type "npm i table-library-react" in a terminal

 ## 3. Use the library